edergr/kafkonnector/README.md

 <br>`filters.jobs[].comparison.operator` - Type of operation to validate whether to delete the line or not.
 Used in drop and positionedDrop filters.
 <br>`filters.jobs[].comparison.value` - Value considered for validation.
 Used in drop and positionedDrop filters.
 <br>`filters.jobs[].comparison.digit` - Only for positionedDrop filter, represents the index of the character for validation.
-<br>`filters.jobs[].positionStart` - Used in set filter to define the starting index in the string where the field begins.
-<br>`filters.jobs[].fieldLength` - Used in set filter to define the length of this field.
-<br>`filters.jobs[].positionTarget` - Used in set filter to define the index where it should be positioned in the message.

 ## Schema Analysis
 The schema is a JSON object with an identifier ($id) "connectorConfig".